-According to data from the National Highway Traffic Safety Administration (NHTSA), 19 bicyclists were killed in the state of Indiana in 2016.
+According to data from the National Highway Traffic Safety Administration (NHTSA), 16 bicyclists were killed in Indiana in 2019.
 Unfortunately, countless other riders in Richmond are injured each year in negligent bicycle accidents.

-Thankfully, Indiana law allows you to recover damages if your accident was caused by a negligent party.
+Thankfully, Indiana law allows you to recover damages if a negligent party caused your accident.
 Sevenish Law Firm, P.C. understands that the legal world can seem overwhelming during a time like this.
-If you feel uncertain about your future after a bicycle accident, a Richmond bicycle accident lawyer can be there to fight for you and your loved ones.
+If you feel uncertain about your future after a bicycle accident, a Richmond bicycle accident lawyer from our firm can fight for you and your loved ones.

 When courts award settlements in bicycle accident cases, damages are broken into two categories: compensatory damages and punitive damages.